kaymen99/DecentralAirbnb/README.md

 ### contracts

-The is built around the DecentralAirbnb.sol contract, which contains all the app logic and has the following features:
+The dapp is built around the DecentralAirbnb.sol contract, which contains all the app logic and has the following features:

 <h4>Core functions:</h4>
 <ul>